jackyzha0/jackyzha0.github.io/content/thoughts/intelligence.md

 	-   "digital computer" as something that can be describes as the instantiation of a computer program
 	-   since we are the instantiations of any number of computer programs, we can think
 -   can something think, understand, and so on SOLELY based on the virtue of being a computer with a specific program? no
-	-   formal symbol manipulations by themselves dont have intentionality → only syntax, no semantics
+	-   formal symbol manipulations by themselves dont have [intentionality](thoughts/intentionality.md) → only syntax, no semantics
-	-   intentionality is derived
-	-   chinese room example tries to show that even programming something with intentionality (a person) with a format program, that formal program carries no additional intentionality

 ## Information Processing
--   argument that rests on the ambiguity of what "information" is
+-   argument that rests on the ambiguity of what "[information](thoughts/information.md)" is
--   construing information processing that implies intentionality
+-   construing information processing that implies [intentionality](thoughts/intentionality.md)
 	-   programmed computer does not do information processes, it only manipulates formal symbols
 -   doesn't imply intentionality
 	-   information transformation → taking info at one end, transforming it, and producing different information as output